Advocacy

 Samford University, Alabama

-Samford has offered classes at the Aliceville Federal Correctional Institution (a women’s federal institution in Pickens County, Alabama) since 2014 with hundreds of inmates taking classes and dozens receiving diplomas over the past decade.
+Samford has offered classes at the Aliceville Federal Correctional Institution (a women’s federal institution in Pickens County, Alabama) since 2014, with hundreds of inmates taking classes and dozens receiving diplomas over the past decade.
 Samford began offering classes at the South Central Correctional Center (a state facility in Wayne County, Tennessee) in the fall of 2022.
 Since its inception, the program has averaged 16 students per term.
 The new location at the Bibb County Correctional Facility (a state facility in Bibb County, Alabama) began as a partnership between Samford and the Bibb Baptist Association in the summer of 2023.
-With support from Bibb County Baptists, this new endeavor has enjoyed remarkable success with an average class size of 25 students.
+With support from Bibb County Baptists, this endeavor has enjoyed remarkable success with an average class size of 25 students.
+The first class of 25 students will graduate in May.
 The Spanish educational track, which launched in Aliceville in the fall of 2018, continues to enjoy great success with enrollments increasing in the Hispanic population of the prison each year.
-Over 60% of the inmates at this facility are Hispanic and more than 250 have participated in classes since the inception of this program.
+Over 60% of the inmates at this facility are Hispanic and more than 300 have participated in classes since the inception of this program.

 Trinity International University, Wisconsin

-Trinity International University partnered with the Wisconsin Inmate Education Association (WIEA) to establish an extension site inside Waupun Correctional Institution.
-TIU offers a full-time, cohort-based, four-year Bachelor of Arts program in biblical studies to inmates serving sentences ranging from many years to life.
+Trinity International University partnered with the Wisconsin Inmate Education Association (WIEA) to establish an extension site inside Fox Lake Correctional Institution.
+TIU offers a full-time, cohort-based, four-year Bachelor of Arts program in biblical studies with a minor in psychology to inmates serving sentences ranging from many years to life.

-TIU’s third cohort will graduate on June 13, 2024, bringing their total number of graduates to 40.
-There are currently 24 men in the program, and they are looking at adding a new cohort this coming fall, raising the number to 35.
+TIU’s third cohort graduated on June 13, 2024, bringing their total number of graduates to 40.
 The current graduation rate is 70%, with the interest/enrollment rate steadily increasing after their move to a medium-security prison last August.

 One student said this about the program, “I used to be considered the black sheep of my family.
 Now I am looked at as the shepherd.”